Review of Extreme Multilabel Classification: Review

 This pooling function can accumulate more information from different sections of the document.
 These poolings from different filters are then concatenated into a new vector.

+\paragraph{} In Figure \ref{fig:CnnXML}, we show an illustration of XML-CNN.
 The output of the pooling layer is now fed into a fully connected layer with fewer number of neurons, also called a bottleneck layer.
 This bottleneck layer has two advantages.
 Firstly, it reduces the number of parameters from $pt \times L$ to $h \times (pt + L)$ where $L$ is the number of labels, $t$ is the number of filters, $p$ is the pooling layer hyperparameter and $h$ is the number of hidden layers in the bottleneck layer.
 This allows the model to fit in memory as L is often large.
 Secondly, another non-linearity after the bottleneck layer leads to a better model.
 Thirdly, this encourages the learning of a more compact representation of the data.

-Finally, the output of the bottleneck layer is passed through another fully connected layer with output size $L$.
+\paragraph{} Finally, the output of the bottleneck layer is passed through another fully connected layer with output size $L$.
 The binary cross entropy loss is observed to work the best used for this method.

 The ablation studies performed in the paper show that BCE loss, bottleneck layer, and dynamic max pooling each contribute to the improvement of the model.
 Though XML-CNN was slower than the tree based methods, it clearly outperformed them in terms of performance.
-It also performed better than linear algebra based methods, showing the potential deep learning held for the XML field.
+It also performed better than linear algebra based methods, showing the potential deep learning held for the XMLC field.

 \paragraph{}